 Here are some other synthetic safe options you can get on Amazon.
 These are spray cleaners in aerosol cans.
 I have not tried these, but they indicate that they are synthetic safe:

 Polymer Safe Gun Cleaner Final Thoughts

 There are a lot of gun solvents and cleaners out there.
 You do not need anything fancy.
 Be sure to read the manufacturer’s recommendations in your particular User Manual.
-Most of the manuals I have read do not actually give you much information on what to use, but Original Gun Oil will be suitable for virtually any firearm!
+Most of the manuals I have read do not give you much information on what to use, but Original Gun Oil is a polymer-safe gun cleaner and will be suitable for virtually any firearm!

 Thanks for reading this article and if you have questions or comments, please leave them below and I will be sure to respond.

 *Disclaimer: Some of the links in this article are affiliate links to help support this website.
 Please check them out if you are interested, we would greatly appreciate it!